selfcustody/krux/README.md

 >>>
 >>>
 ```

-Customizations made to the firmware have removed support for [MaixPy IDE](https://dl.sipeed.com/shareURL/MAIX/MaixPy/ide/v0.2.5) (due to size constraints), but you can still use MaixPy IDE to help with debugging.
-To start the terminal go to `Tools > Open Terminal > New Terminal > Connect to serial port > Select a COM port available` (if it didn't work, try another COM port)

 ## Create new translations - i18n
 The project has lots of translations [here](i18n/translations), if you add new english messages in code using `t()` function, you will need to: